Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Connectedness

 the flip of $f$ and by $\Sigma$ a curve in the exceptional locus.
 Then there exists two divisorial components $D_1, D_2$ of $\nklt(\FF, \Delta')$ which intersect $\Sigma$, and do not contain it.
 But then on $X^+$, the strict transforms $D^+_i$ of the $D_i$ contain the exceptional locus of the map $f^+$, hence this must be contained in the intersection of the $D_i^+$ and as such it is a non-klt center.

-Since $\Sigma$ is tangent to $\cal F$ we may assume that $(\FF, \Delta')$ is terminal along $\Sigma$ (otherwise $\Sigma$ would be an lc centre, see \cite[Lemma 3.11]{CS18}), while the above observation implies that $\FF^+$, the birational transform of $\FF$ on $X^+$, is canonical along the exceptional locus of $f^+$.
-But this leads to a contradiction as by Lemma \ref{l_flipdiscrep} the discrepancies of $(\FF, \Delta')$ along the $f^+$-exceptional locus must decrease since $-(K_\FF+\Delta')$ is $f$-ample. \end{proof}
+Since $\Sigma$ is tangent to $\cal F$ we may assume that $(\FF, \Delta')$ is terminal along $\Sigma$, as otherwise $\Sigma$ would be an lc centre, see \cite[Lemma 3.14]{CS18}); on the other hand, the above observation implies that $\FF^+$, the birational transform of $\FF$ on $X^+$, is canonical along the exceptional locus of $f^+$.
+But this leads to a contradiction, as by the Negativity Lemma the discrepancies of $(\FF, \Delta')$ along the $f^+$-exceptional locus must decrease since $-(K_\FF+\Delta')$ is $f$-ample, see, for example,~\cite[Lemma~2.7]{CS18}. \end{proof}